aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

     xmpData.addPackage(dublinCorePackage);
 ```

-## Step 8: Update XMP Metadata in the Image
+### Step 8: Update XMP Metadata in the Image

-Update the XMP metadata into the image using the `setXmpData` method.
+Inject the XMP packet into the image using `setXmpData`.
+This step **updates the image metadata**.

 ```java
     ByteArrayOutputStream ms = new ByteArrayOutputStream();
     image.setXmpData(xmpData);
 ```

-## Step 9: Save the Image
+### Step 9: Save the Image

-You can now save the image with the embedded XMP metadata on the disk or in a memory stream.
+Persist the image with embedded metadata to a memory stream or disk.

 ```java
     image.save(ms);
 ```

-## Step 10: Load the Image and Retrieve XMP Metadata
+### Step 10: Load the Image and Retrieve XMP Metadata

-To retrieve the XMP metadata from the image, load the image from the memory stream or disk and access the XMP data.
+Finally, load the image and extract the XMP packet.
+This demonstrates how to **retrieve XMP metadata**.

 ```java
     try (TiffImage img = (TiffImage) Image.load(new ByteArrayInputStream(ms.toByteArray()))) {